 A coffee maker with a grinder is a great idea – you’ll save space and simplify your morning routine.
 More so than other categories of coffee machines, grind & brew models cover a wide range.
 They offer a broad selection of features, and not all of their capabilities are the same.
 It’s important to know whether the one you’re buying will be able to calibrate to different roasts, brew in different ways, or handle the number of beans you want.

 We’ve reviewed, measured, and compared over 25 different grind & brew models.
 We looked at brewing time, taste, warranty, price, and a bunch of other factors.
-We then ranked them from #1 to #8 for you to see below.
+We’ve found the best coffee makers with grinders, and have ranked them from #1 to #8 for you to see below.

 |Best Overall||KRUPS Grind and Brew||